Cybertas/WriteUps/README.md

 ## WriteUps
 - Contains WriteUps for HTB Labs (As of Now)
 - Preping for CPTS & OSCP
+- Difficulty is relative, provide reference on how difficult each machine are.

 Easy   (Pwned 5) / (Difficulty /10)
 - Knife - retired       (2/10)